ATTENTION: The NHC has issued it's last advisory on Delta as of 10-10-2020. All Graphics and Information on this page will eventually cease to update.

 ----------------------

-toward the west near 12 mph (19 km/h), and this general motion is
+moving toward the northeast near 12 mph (19 km/h).
+A faster

 The estimated minimum central pressure is 1006 mb (29.71 inches).